 • Report prepared within court-imposed deadlines

-• Proper formatting and length limitations
+• Proper formatting and length compliance

-• Language requirements (usually English with Spanish source citations)
+• Language requirements — usually English with Spanish source citations

 • Certificate of service and expert availability for testimony